Nestle August 1st,2020

 This is not a recommendation or proposal to do anything.
 It is my private personal opinion.
 I`m not independing as I own a position of Nestle shares and I was working for Nestle many years till more than a decade ago.
 The information below are best guesses it is not guaranteed.

 Chances & Risks

-In H1/2019 an organic growth of 3.7% was achieved.
-3% real internal growth and 0.7% pricing to 45.5 bn CHF.
-The guidance is set to 3.5% organic growth and a margin of 17.5%.
+In 2019 an organic growth of 3.5% was achieved.
+2.9% real internal growth and 0.6% pricing.
 It seems as Nestle has pricing power in developing countries but not in the old industrial countries in Western Europe and North America.
 This is acc. to my own observation during my career.
 It is nearly impossible to get a price increase with the strong established trade partners in Western Europe but it is nearly no problem with the scattered trade in developing countries.

-A cash return of 13.9 bn CHF to the shareholders compared to a free cash flow of 10.8 bn CHF is by no means sustainable.
+A buyback program of 20bn CHF 2020 - 2022, 6.7bn about CHF/yr plus 7.2 bn CHF dividend adds up to a cash return of 13.9 bn CHF to the shareholders compared to a free cash flow of 11.9 bn CHF is by no means sustainable.
 Brands are expensive to be build up or to buy (see Starbucks) but for far less to maintain.
 If brands are not maintained well brands are loosing their value.
 From the business logic it would be preferable for Nestle to cut the share holder return by half and to invest more in the brands.
 I assume that the Nestle management is not strong enough to resist activist shareholders.

 Nestle is a company to stay in for retirement.
 The strong brands and cash flow, a regional well balanced business, the FMCG as such make it one of the most stable company of the world.
 I assume that Nestle will grow organic in the next couple of years with 1 - 3% in CHF.